noopman/aaworkshopattendee/Old/Run Locally.md

 After running the commands, the two projects should run in the background.
 To stop them from running, you can press `CTRL+C`.

-With the APIs running, you can now run the Web app.
+With the APIs running, run the Web app.